Farsi desktop publishing and translation services

 Adelphi specialises in Farsi desktop publishing and translation.
 As the Farsi script flows from right-to-left, the document’s layout will need to be flipped so that the pagination is in order and the text reads correctly.

-Adelphi has its own in-house desktop publishing studio, typesetting not just in Farsi but also in over 100 other languages.
-Adelphi Translations has been producing Farsi desktop publishing for over 20 years.
+Adelphi has its own in-house desktop publishing studio, typesetting not just in Farsi but also in over 120 other languages.
+Adelphi Translations has been providing Farsi translations and Farsi desktop publishing for over 20 years.
 We produce all kinds of Farsi desktop publishing materials including corporate brochures, packaging, business cards, posters and manuals and can provide print-ready PDFs to your own specification.

 Adelphi offers a complete Farsi desktop publishing and typesetting localisation service to its customers.

 Our Farsi DTP services include:

 - Farsi Proofreading

 - Farsi Desktop publishing and typesetting using Adobe InDesign

 - Quality assurance checking throughout the process

 - Localisation of graphics in documents

 - Dedicated project manager